Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 and directly between one another as the weekly plans documents store recipe document ids to reference them.
 Most fields are stored as strings with the exception of several lists such as shared with, and the ingredients which are an array of objects which contain their own fields.

-The other collections provide supporting infomation to be inserted into the recipe documents as required.
+The other collections provide supporting information to be inserted into the recipe documents as required.
 <img src="static/images/databaseStructure.jpg">

-Currently these collections are only managable via the mongoDB backend, however in future releases this functionality will be brought into the frontend via administration accounts.
+Currently these collections are only manageable via the MongoDB backend, however in future releases this functionality will be brought into the frontend via administration accounts.

 #### Site Pages